Mercedes-Benz Stadium exterior with its distinctive retractable roof in Atlanta, Georgia

 Does Mercedes-Benz Stadium have a retractable roof?

 Yes.
-The roof features eight triangular ETFE panels arranged in a pinwheel pattern that open and close like a camera aperture.
-The full retraction takes approximately 8 minutes.
-For World Cup matches during Atlanta's hot summers, the roof can be closed and the stadium's HVAC system provides full air conditioning.
+Eight triangular ETFE panels arranged in a pinwheel pattern around a central oculus open and close like the aperture of a camera.
+A full sequence takes roughly 8-12 minutes.
+Inspired by the Roman Pantheon.
+For World Cup matches during Atlanta's hot and humid summer, the roof can be closed and the HVAC system can provide full air conditioning.

 How do I get to Mercedes-Benz Stadium by public transit?

-Take MARTA (Atlanta's rail system) to either Vine City station or GWCC/CNN Center station, both less than a 10-minute walk to the stadium.
-From Hartsfield-Jackson Airport, ride the MARTA Gold Line northbound to Five Points, then transfer to the Blue/Green Line westbound to Vine City.
-Total trip from the airport is about 25 minutes.
+MARTA is Atlanta's rail system.
+Two stations serve the stadium directly.
+Vine City station (Blue/Green Line) is about a 5-minute walk from the gates.
+GWCC/CNN Center station, also on the Blue/Green Line, is about 10 minutes.
+From Hartsfield-Jackson Airport, ride the MARTA Gold Line northbound to Five Points, then transfer to the Blue or Green Line westbound to Vine City.
+Total trip roughly 25 minutes.

 Is there parking at Mercedes-Benz Stadium?